ihmwg/IHMCIF/README.md

 in this case [10.5281/zenodo.46266](http://dx.doi.org/10.5281/zenodo.46266).
 In other cases the data may be available in the supplementary information of a publication, in which case the publisher-assigned DOI can be used.

+## Visualization

+There is currently basic support for visualization of IHM mmCIF models in nightly builds of [UCSF ChimeraX](https://www.cgl.ucsf.edu/chimerax/).